Enhance global ship tracking by deploying Roaming AIS stations:

 On your AIS station page, you can verify if AIS data is being received by checking the station's statistics and status.
 Please note that it may take some time for the initial statistics to be generated, so if nothing appears immediately, wait a few minutes.

-If no data is displayed, please check whether the computer has an active internet connection or if there are network restrictions, such as a firewall blocking the transmission.
+If no data is displayed, please check whether the converter/computer has an active internet connection or if there are network restrictions, such as a firewall blocking the transmission.
 In such cases, you need to allow this outgoing connection in the firewall.
 You will require the IP or DNS address and the port you received.
 For more details, visit:

 Support